Guides

 How to pick your first genre

 Start with a familiar emotional tone.
 If you enjoy character-driven tension, try slow-burn romance or college reunion stories.
-If you prefer atmosphere and high stakes, try fantasy or dark romance routes.
+If you prefer atmosphere and high stakes, try fantasy or dark romance stories.
 The best first story is one you can finish in one or two sessions.

 Avoid choosing by popularity alone.
 Many players bounce from highly rated titles because the pacing style is wrong for them.
 Pick based on the mood and interaction style you already enjoy in books, anime, or games.